This section describes how to connect SQL Workbench to Exasol and run an SQL statement.

 - Exasol should be installed and running on your system.

 - Java Runtime environment should be installed

 - JDBC Driver should be installed.
-You can download the JDBC Driver from Exasol Download page.
+You can download the JDBC Driver from the Exasol Downloads portal.
 For more information about JDBC Driver, see JDBC Driver.

 - Launch SQL Workbench and provide the following details in the Select Connection Profile dialog.
 Alternatively, select File > New Window and provide the details;